ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Administrator's Manual 2.md

 - Logical Backup
   Utility backup

 - Physical Backup
   Offline backup
-  Oneline backup
+  Online backup

 When logical backup is performed using the aexport or iLoader utility, script files for creating tables, indexes and files in which table records are written are created.